kzaf/TriviApp/README.md

 # TriviApp
-TriviApp for Udacity Android Nanodegree.
+TriviApp is made as the Capstone project for Udacity Android Nanodegree.
 An Android app game to help you have fun for hours.
 All the question/answers are fetched from [OpenTriviaDB](https://opentdb.com/)

 ## Features